We’re here for you Austin

 To pay your Fiber bill, we accept credit and debit cards with a Visa®, American Express®, Discover®, or MasterCard® logo, or automatic bank account withdrawal.
 We do not accept cash or checks.

 Yes.
 If you’re using your own router, please make sure that it fits these recommended specifications.
 Please note that the Google Fiber support team will not be able to support routers manufactured by third parties.

-If you choose to add 5 static IPs to your service, you must use your own router.
-If you choose to add one or no static IPs, you can also use your own router, but we will provide you with a Google Fiber Network Box that can serve as your router.
+If you choose to add 5 or 13 static IPs to your service, you must use your own router.
+If you choose to add 1 or no static IPs, you can choose to use your own router, but it is not necessary.
+Your plan already includes a Network Box that can serve as your router.
 For more information, please visit our Help Center.

-When you sign up for Google Fiber for Small Business, you can choose to have no static IP addresses (that is, dynamic IPs), 1 static IP, or 5 static IP addresses.
-If you sign up for 1 or 5 static IP addresses, your confirmation email will include the IP addresses assigned to your account.
+When you sign up for Google Fiber for Small Business, you can choose to have no static IP addresses (that is, dynamic IPs), 1 static IP, 5 static IP addresses or 13 static IP addresses.
+If you sign up for 1, 5, or 13 static IP addresses, your confirmation email will include the IP addresses assigned to your account.
 To figure out what type of IP address is best for your business and how many you need, take a look at this article on our Help Center.

 We’re working as quickly as possible to bring Google Fiber to your business.
 We’re still evaluating the results of the site survey but we don’t yet have a specific timeframe for your installation.

 You can find a Google Fiber Tech Partner for your business.
 Tech Partners can assist with everything from data security to cloud computing to setting up Internet and Wi-Fi networks.
 They are knowledgeable about Fiber products and services and can help small businesses make the most of their super fast Internet connection.
 Visit google.com/fiber/techpartner to learn more.